chimmelb/connect-lesson/README.md

 # connect-lesson

-This project was a lesson in AWS Connect, both the setup and configuration of the service ("Part 1"), and the deployment of the service ("Part 2").
+This project was a lesson in AWS Connect, both the setup and configuration of the service ("Part 1"), and the deployment of the services ("Part 2").
 Links and refernces will be included here, until I shut down the services within AWS to avoid billing.

 > My Developer thoughts are in quotes throughout the doc.

+# TL;DR

+Call **+1 866-209-0186**

 # Part 1: The Connect Service